hotblack43/PTHfftSURROGATES/README.md

 # PTHfftSURROGATES
-FFT-based phase scrambling R packages
+FFT-based phase scrambling R packages is used to help estimate correlation two-sided significance levels.